AsahiLinux/docs/Debian.md

 curl -sL tg.st/d | sh
 ```

-* Follow the installer, to install Debian.
+* Follow the installer instructions.

 * Once Debian is booted log in as root without password and set a root password